sreyesg/concentration-casinoStyle/README.md

 JavasScript, HTML, CSS, etc.

 ### Future Enhancements
-Add a leader board to track scores and randomize emojis order at the beginning of every game.
+* Add a leader board to track scores
+* Randomize emojis order at the beginning of every game.